Boy: Race

-Since 1821, in the United States and South Africa, "boy" was used not only for domestic servants but also more generally as a disparaging term for men of color (especially black men); the term implied a subservient status.
-Thomas Branch, an early African-American Seventh-day Adventist missionary to Nyassaland (Malawi) referred to the native students as "boys":
+Since 1821, in the United States and South Africa, "boy" was used not only for domestic servants, but also more generally as a disparaging term for men of color (especially black men); the term implied a subservient status.
+Thomas H. Branch, an early African-American Seventh-day Adventist missionary to Nyasaland (now Malawi) referred to the native students as "boys":

 There is one way by which we judge many of our present boys to be quite different from some of those who were here long ago: those that are married have their wives here with them, and build their own houses, and all are busy making their gardens.
 I have told all the boys that if they wished to stay here and learn, those that had wives must bring them.

-Multiple politicians – including New Jersey Governor Chris Christie and former Kentucky Congressman Geoff Davis – have been criticized publicly for referring to a black man as "boy".
+Multiple politicians – including New Jersey Governor Chris Christie and former Kentucky Congressman Geoff Davis – have been criticized publicly for referring to black men as "boy".

 During an event promoting the 2017 boxing bout between Floyd Mayweather Jr. and Conor McGregor, the latter told the former to "dance for me, boy."
 The remarks led several boxers – including Mayweather and Andre Ward – as well as multiple commentators to accuse McGregor of racism.